 I explore how the mental health field will evolve toward evidence-based therapy rooted in neuroscience, and away from the hegemony of Freudianism and behavioral psychology.
-Most importantly, the new field of psychedelic medicine responds to the need to move mental and emotional health back to where they belong, as part of a universe of humanistic care, provided within a context of cultural and spiritual well-being.
+Most importantly, the new field of psychedelic medicine responds to the need to move mental and emotional health back to where they belong, as part of a universe of humanistic care, provided within a context of cultural, community and spiritual well-being.

 The information I present in these newsletters is based on science, data driven evidence, and interviews and conversations with experts in psychopharmacology, neuroscience, psychiatry, as well civil servants from within the FDA, NIH, National Institute for Health and Care Excellence (NICE), the World Health Organization (WHO) and the European Medicines Agency (EMA).